abyssswatcher/gobarber-api/README.md

 ## Installation

-First you need to install NodeJS and Yarn or NPM
+First you need to install NodeJS and Yarn

-> $ npm install or yarn
+> $ yarn

 ## Usage

-> $ npm start or yarn start
+> $ yarn start or yarn dev

 Now api will listen on [http://localhost:3333](http://localhost:3333)